dosullivan019/EA_Atlantis_dev/Calibration/ModelCalibration.md

 Model crashed after 1088 days but the copepods diet looks much better and the feedback loop has not yet started.

-ZM_mum was still at 0.7 so next step is to increase it back to 0.075 which is when the model ran the longest.
+ZM_mum was still at 0.07 so next step is to increase it back to 0.075 which is when the model ran the longest.
+ZM_mum = 0.075 and KR and IKR prey increased on ZM: Model crashes after 1113 days.

+Checked KLYS_PDF=0.1 and pprey KR on PPL=0.05.
+1137.5 days
+Decrease KLYS_PDF back to 0.075 so it will have some growth pattern.
+1137.5 days.

+Increased KR prey on PPL and PPS to 0.05. output_EA_KR_prey_on_PPL_and_PPS_0.05.
+1134 days.

+Decreasing mum_ZM from 0.075 to 0.05 as they are still growing way too much.
+1043 days so does not do well with mum=0.05.

+PPS are growing too much of the primary producers, always way too far over their relative biomass and the causing of crashing.
+The PDF stay nicely in the relative biomass throughout and PPL just go outside the relative biomass at growth stay.

+Decreased mum_PPS from 0.95 to 0.8. output_EA_ZM_mum_0.075_PPS_mum_0.8.
+1468 days so ran for longer but now the PPS have lost their nice seasonality and die off quicker.
+The PDF have lost their nice trend and the reason the model crash.

+Increased PPS from 0.8 to 0.9.
+1134 days.
+PPS reason for crash.

+mum_PPS = 0.85.
+1459 days.
+PDF reason for crash and nice trend of primary producers lost again.

+mum_PPS = 0.875.
+1443 days.
+PDF still dominating.
+PPS and PPL are not growing after year 3.

+Quick growth of ZM follows a spike in growth of PPS for the coastal boxes.
+Going to half the availability of PPS to ZM, decreasing from 0.05 to 0.025.
+1082 days.
+I think the ZM are now just feeding on PDF so will change this back.